hubaksis/org.openhab.binding.xiaomigatewayv3/README.md

 4. Connect a sensor to the gateway using MiHome app.

 5. Create a Thing and set Device ID to the sensor ID value.
-For my sensors it looks like this: 'lumi.12345abcdef123' As there is no auto-discovery yet, you should get it from the MQTT client.
+For my sensors it looks like this: 'lumi.12345abcdef123'

+As there is no auto-discovery yet, you should get it from the MQTT client (or turn on log level to DEBUG and check logs for incoming messages)

 Trigger a sensor and check the message with 'cmd=report' (not heartbeat) value.

 6. Setup required channels.